zerynth/docs/docs/gettingstarted/Getting Started.md

+!!! note
-Note: the templates follow the Zerynth distribution versioning.
+	 the templates follow the Zerynth distribution versioning.
 Go to the Github release section and download the template for your Zerynth installation version.
 We strongly suggest having Zerynth always updated to the last version thus install the last release fo the VSCode templates.